codeonlyjs/website/content/guide/templateTransitions.md

 CodeOnly provides support for CSS transitions when the following actions occur:

-* Insert and removing content with `if` directives
+* Inserting and removing content with `if` directives
 * Showing and hiding elements with the `display` directive
 * Adding or removing a class with boolean `class_` directives
 * Changing an items `key`